Labirintami/doc/docs/grid/api/grid_dragcopy_config.md

 title: dragCopy
 ---

-@short:
-defines that a row is copied to a target during drag-n-drop
+@short: defines that a row is copied to a target during drag-n-drop

-@type: boolean
+@signature: dragCopy?: boolean;

 @example:
 var source = new dhx.Grid("grid-source", {